All Episodes

 Oh, two summers ago.

-And we started it up again.
+But then we started it up again.

-VS things like the ships, uh ship program, the uh the children and infants uh health program that they'll throw in a little inclusion for illegal immigrants there.
+Well, no, what's happened is that they're going about trying to get it incrementally now rather than in one big fell swoop via things like the ships, ship program, the children and infants health program that they'll throw in a little inclusion for illegal immigrants there.

 I don't know how much, but deportations are up sharply.

-I'll be happy to pay for that.
+I'll be happy at paying for it.

 I'll tell you something else.

-With the economic recession that we're in, um I'm reading, I don't know what the numbers are, but a lot of illegal immigrants are just leaving.
+With the economic recession that we're in, I'm reading, I don't know what the numbers are, but a lot of illegal immigrants are just leaving.

-Not to say they won't be back when things you know kick up, but there is some progress being made, and this is one of the reasons why some of the talk on this is has died down because the people talking about it live in the real world, and it's a less pervasive problem right now because other problems are overshadowing it.
+And this is one of the reasons why some of the talk on this has died down because the people talking about it live in the real world and it's a less pervasive problem right now because other problems are overshadowing it.

-Once we start coming out of the recession, hopefully, uh fairly soon, once that starts happening, the same argument will be made.
+Once we start coming out of the recession, hopefully, fairly soon, once that starts happening, the same argument will be made.

-And these are jobs Americans won't do.
+Well, hey, business needs some labor, and these are jobs Americans won't do.

-They won't do the standards are much higher.
+The standards are much higher.

-So it's it's a it's a it's a cyclical thing, but the uh about the only thing we can do to stop this is to just raise hell like happened last time, and believe me, hell will be raised.
+So it's a cyclical thing, but about the only thing we can do to stop this is to just raise hell, like happened last time.

-The people have not gone to sleep on it.
+People have not gone to sleep on it.

 They don't think the problem has been solved, and they'll be adamantly opposed to it if it's tried in a massive way again.